Pipelines are made up of a group of steps acting on the same level of abstraction. This allows a number of scenarios, such as:

 If a message fails to deserialize, a MessageDeserializationException

-exception will be thrown by the DeserializeLogicalMessagesBehavior
+exception is thrown by the DeserializeLogicalMessagesBehavior

 Skip serialization